Instructors go in-depth to stress the importance of farm safety

 In addition to stressing the students protect themselves, many instructors also stressed the importance of passing the safety lessons on to parents and siblings.

-This was the tenth Safety Days event at the fairgrounds.
+This was the 10th Safety Days event at the fairgrounds.
 It was held in conjunction with the Scottsbluff-Gering United Chamber of Commerce.
-The curriculum is designed for third, fourth and fifth-grade classes, and the event can handle a maximum of around 150 students.
+The curriculum is designed for third, fourth and fifth grade classes, and the event can handle a maximum of around 150 students.